 Instant Quizzes ltd have been providing quiz questions to pubs, clubs and charities for over 10 years.
 Questions are for sale on almost any theme and for any reason including one-off quiz nights and weekly quiz leagues.

-Our prices are the most competitive currently available, priced £3 for a 50 question quiz We also have a full range of teaser rounds including picture quizzes andtable quizzes – not just the usual 10 pictures of celebrities.
+Our prices are the most competitive currently available, priced £3 for a 50 question quiz We also have a full range of picture quizzes including picture quizzes andtable quizzes – not just the usual 10 pictures of celebrities.
 We can also supply questions to your specification based on rounds of 10 questions in a set subject.
 See our range here.

 |A tricky free 50 general knowledge quiz|

 1) What in the medical world was first classified into the A.O.B. system in 1902?